tung/ruggrogue/book/entity-component-system.md

 # Entity Component System

-Up until now, most of the data that has been covered has been about technical things that the game needs just to run, like input events, surfaces, textures and timing information.
+Up until now, most of the data that has been covered in this book has been about technical things that the game needs just to run, like input events, surfaces, textures and timing information.
 But beyond that is the data that defines RuggRogue as a game, such as the player, the map, monsters and items.
 This game-specific data is all managed by a crate named [Shipyard](https://crates.io/crates/shipyard), and this chapter is all about Shipyard and how RuggRogue uses it.